minio/operator/logsearchapi/README.md

 This API is used to query MinIO audit logs stored by the API service.

-The `token` parameter is used to authenticate the request and should be equal to the `LOGSEARCH_QUERY_AUTH_TOKEN` environment variable passed to the server.
+The `token` parameter is used to authenticate the request and should be equal to the `MINIO_QUERY_AUTH_TOKEN` environment variable passed to the server.

 Additional query parameters specify the logs to be retrieved.